Austin Bicycle Accident Attorney

-In a large city like Austin, heavy traffic increases the likelihood of a car, pedestrian, and bicycle accidents.
+In a large city like Austin, heavy traffic increases the likelihood of car, pedestrian, and bicycle accidents.
 Research suggests that passenger vehicles, public transportation (buses), and commercial trucks are three of the most common vehicles involved in bicycle accidents.

 What Type of Negligence Leads to a Bicycle Accident?

-- Distracted Drivers (Texting, Etc.)
+- Distracted drivers

 Sometimes, mistakes on the part of the bicyclist lead to traffic accidents.
 For example, a bicyclist could cause a wreck by failing to adhere to traffic signals or riding on the wrong side of the road.
 If you suffered an injury or the loss of a loved one in an avoidable bicycle accident, you may be able to collect financial compensation for your damages.
-This includes compensation for medical expenses, doctor’s visits, missed wages, and any noneconomic costs.
+This includes compensation for medical expenses, doctor’s visits, missed wages, and any non-economic costs.

 Bicycle Accident Statistics

-Research suggests that environmental factors (such as road conditions and the weather) are not typically responsible for traffic accident injuries and fatalities.
+Research suggests that environmental factors, such as road conditions and the weather, are not typically responsible for traffic accident injuries and fatalities.
 In other words, human error is the leading cause for car, truck, and bicycle accidents.